- Question 1: Who are the users of Malmi Airport?

 Answer: All aircraft must meet extremely tight maintenance requirements that are rigorously enforced.
 Safety is the leading principle in all aviation.
 Every small aircraft must be inspected annually and undergoes meticulously defined maintenance procedures at specified time intervals (e.g., 50 hours, 100 hours, 200 hours).
 Without these overhauls, the aircraft is grounded.

 This is why the aircraft are technically extremely reliable regardless of their age and looks.
 Just in case, the Airport is surrounded by open safety zones where the aircraft can land in an unlikely forced landing situation.
-Throughout the almost 80-year-long history of Malmi Airport, no bystanders near the Airport have been injured or killed by an aircraft.
+Throughout more than 80 years of operations at Malmi Airport, no damage has been done to bystanders.

 Question 14: Isn’t a new residential area on Malmi Airport crucial to the future and the services of the region?